From LimeSurvey Manual

 - 5 Additional hints & tips

 On many occasions you will want to invite a group of people to participate in your survey, keep track of who has completed the survey, and ensure that each person can only participate once.
-The tokens feature allows you to do the following:
+The survey participants table feature allows you to do the following:

 - Import a list of names and email addresses for participants from a CSV file or a LDAP query;